 Blue Christmas?
 White Christmas?
 Home For Christmas?
 Whatever your favorite Elvis Christmas song, you’ll love Graceland all lit up for the holidays.
-Graceland also hosts a Holiday Concert Weekend on December 14 and 15.
+The season kicks off with a Lighting Ceremony on November 21st, with live music and the premiere of the new Hallmark movie.
+Graceland also hosts a Holiday Concert Weekend on December 13 and 14.

 Is this the oldest holiday display in Memphis?
 Probably.
 It’s been around since the 50s and now has a home at the Pink Palace along with their annual Festival of Trees tree decorating display.
 Open daily, hours vary.
 Open late on Fridays. $6 adults/$5 kids and seniors.

 You know the deal.
 Mall Santa.
 Pictures.
-Hopefully minimal crying.
-I’m sure he’ll stick around until Christmas.
+Hopefully no crying, and I’m sure he’ll stick around until Christmas!
 It’s free to see Santa, but you have to pay for the pictures.
+For the Lighting Ceremony on the 22nd, there are kid-friendly activities including Frozen characters.
+More hours and details here.

-If you didn’t make it to the Botanic Garden at the holidays last year, you missed the brand-new Holiday Wonders experience.
-The Garden will host four different areas with holiday displays.
+The Botanic Garden will host four different areas with holiday displays for its third annual Holiday Wonders experience.
 Open select nights from 5:30 p.m. – 8:30 p.m. (last admission at 8 p.m.)
 You can reserve your timed-entry tickets to cut down on waiting.
-Tickets on sale Nov.
-12. Last year it was $8 for members/$12 non-members.
+Tickets start at $8.25.

 Catch the Duck Marches at 11 a.m. and 5 p.m. while you take in the classiest holiday decor in town.
 The tree stays up all season.

-If Scrooge Was A Brother/Sistah at Hattiloo – Nov.
-30 – December 23
+Urban Nativity at Hattiloo Theatre – Nov.
+22 – December 15

 It’s a longtime Memphis tradition – go see the classic Dickensian holiday tale and bathe yourself in nostalgia, good cheer, and beloved characters.
 God bless Memphians, every one.

-December 1 will be a big day for downtown Memphis with the marathon all morning, the Christmas parade on Beale at 4 p.m. and the horde of hundreds of Santas and sexy Mrs. Clauses (and sexy elves and sexy Grinches or sexy whatever) that descends upon downtown every year for the Stumbling Santa Pub Crawl.
-The crawl begins at Flying Saucer and goes to several other bars TBA.
+Imagine a horde of hundreds (thousands?) of Santas and sexy Mrs. Clauses (and sexy elves and sexy Grinches or sexy whatever).
+This is what descends upon downtown every year for the Stumbling Santa Pub Crawl.
+The crawl begins at Flying Saucer and goes to several other bars.
 It’s all for an amazing cause – all the crawlers must bring a new, unwrapped toy for the Porter-Leath toy drive.
 Not into the pub crawls or strangely provocative holiday outfits?
 Give back at the annual Porter-Leath Toy Truck event instead.

 Every year, you can experience the holidays historic-home style in the Victorian Village.
 The Woodruff Fonatine House Museum hosts several events, including the Yuletide Open House on Friday, Dec.
-7 from 5 p.m. – 8 p.m. (donations accepted), Cookies & Crafts with Santa on Dec.
-9 ($15 per kid), and Merriment Under the Mistletoe cocktail party on Dec.
-15 ($40).
+6 from 5 p.m. – 8 p.m. (donations accepted) and the Gilded Twilight Tour on December 13.
 The Mallory-Neely House will host a holiday open house on Dec.
-7, too.
+6, too.

-So, this one is actually new this year – but I think it sounds absolutely delightful.
+This delightful event is back for a second year.
 Opera Memphis hosts an interactive experience at the Dixon – singers dressed in Victorian Era costumes, carols, games, an illusionist, and wassail drinks!
 Don’t know what wassail is?
 You’ll find out.
 Dixon members get 20 percent off.